 The Need to Speak Spanish

-This is a trick concern because the primary language in Barcelona is actually Catalan.
-When coming to Barcelona, I thought Catalan was only a dialect of Spanish, but I've come to find out it is it’s own language.
+This is a tricky concern because the primary language in Barcelona is actually Catalan.
+When coming to Barcelona, I thought Catalan was only a dialect of Spanish but I've come to find out it is its own language.

 Living in Barcelona is not the best place to learn Spanish due to this reason and also because of the huge international population here.
-Whenever I go into restaurants trying to speak Spanish, people speak to me in English almost instantly.
+Whenever I go into restaurants and try speaking Spanish, people speak to me in English almost instantly.
 It is nice knowing you can get by without knowing Spanish, but if you do want to learn you have to try a little harder.

 While learning Spanish was an initial goal of mine when deciding to move to Spain, choosing to live in Barcelona has made that goal a lot tougher to achieve.